 Your cat could be displaying their bum as a sign of affection, asking to be stroked on their favorite spot on their body.
 A cat may spin around in circles while arching their back to communicate contentment.

-An unspayed female may raise her bum while being stroked, roll around, meow constantly, and pace when she is in heat.
+An unspayed female will sometimes raise her hindquarters while being stroked, roll around, meow constantly, and pace when she is in heat.

-Lastly, certain cats may show touch aversion or displeasure, or indicate discomfort by arching their back, thrashing their tail, and hissing or swatting to get you to back down.
-It’s best to leave the cat alone until you build trust with the individual to minimize distress or overstimulation.
+Lastly, certain cats may show touch aversion or displeasure or indicate discomfort by arching their back, thrashing their tail, and hissing or swatting to get you to back down.
+It’s best to leave the cat alone until you build trust with to minimize distress or overstimulation.